WaterfallFMS/heroku-cedar/README.md

 ## Foreman

 Foreman is used by Heroku to run workers and websites in one shot from a Procfile.
-However, foreman does not manage manage the environment like Heroku does so you will still need to do this manually.
+However, foreman does not manage the environment like Heroku does so you will still need to do this manually.

 ### Bash